 - [Add Tracking Code] - option will add a unique key to the shared URL to make the URL unique.
 This is required for engagement metrics and open alerts.

 - [Alert on Open] option to email the designated email address when a shared app is opened.

 - Enabling a shortcut will allow you to access a lead form by long-pressing the home screen icon.
 You will also get to choose the title to this shortcut.
 (Currently, this option only works on Android devices.)

 - [Share URL] is the URL to be shared.
-If this field is left left blank, it will default to the host app's URL.
-You can also enter a different app URL, such as a digital brochure, or you can share a non-platform URL.
+I can be the host app's URL, a third party URL, or a specific Action.
 Note that engagement tracking will not work with non-platform URLs.